 The Municipality is promoting the use and development of community police forums to solve crime in rural areas.
 The use of drugs is increasing in these areas according to community forums.
-The Integrated Community Safety Forum is in the process of being reformed.
+The Integrated Community

+Safety Forum has been revived and a plan will be developed.
 The municipality does participate in the CPF's.
-Gender based violence is unfortunately high in the area b.
-Interventions
+Gender based violence is unfortunately high in the area.